ChandraCXC/iris-docs/markdown/threads/plot/index.md

 The Iris GUI uses the [STILTS][stilts] API for its plotting backend.
 The tabular and plot displays of SED data are heavily based on [STIL][stil], the library both [TOPCAT][topcat] and STILTS use.
 This thread presents the various options available for interacting with and customizing the SED data display in the *Iris Visualizer*.

-**Last Update:** Feb 03 2017 - Updated text and images for Iris 3.0.
+**Last Update:** Feb 22 2017 - Updated images and text for Iris 3.0.

 ------------------------------------------------------------------------